Spearman's rho for zero-inflated count data: formulation and attainable bounds: Estimator and attainable bounds

-\section{Estimator of Spearman's rho for zero-inflated count data}
+\subsection{Estimator of Spearman's rho for zero-inflated count data}

-We derive an alternative formulation of $\rho_S$ for zero-inflated count data.
-The derivation follows the general approach adopted in \cite{Pimentel2015,Perrone2023,Arends2025}, whereby the association measure is decomposed into contributions arising from observations at zero and from strictly positive observations.
+The derivation of the new estimator follows the general approach adopted in \cite{Pimentel2015,Perrone2023,Arends2025}, whereby the association measure is decomposed into contributions arising from observations at zero and from strictly positive observations.
 The resulting expression is stated in the following theorem. \begin{theorem} For bivariate zero-inflated count data, Spearman's rho is given by